If you want to find success with affiliate marketing, one of the first things you need to master is SEO traffic or in other terms; Google traffic!

 The sole focus of this blog for the past 6 months have been only doing product reviews (excluding the online business advice I sometimes publish).

-In any niche, sub niche and industry you can imagine, you will be able to find products that people are buying and alre also looking for information on before they make that final critical purchase.
+In any niche, sub-niche and industry you can imagine, you will be able to find products that people are buying and are also looking for information on before they make that final critical purchase.

-A good place to start looking for products to promote is by using the Amazon Associates program or places such as JVZoo, Share-A-Sale and Clickbank if you want to promote digital products.
+A good place to start looking for products to review and promote is by using the Amazon Associates program.

 Also, make sure you look at ‘best selling” products of the past week or month (if you want to push it a bit).